Charge-Ordered States and the Phase Diagram of the Extended Hubbard Model on the Bethe lattice: Introduction

 Here, we restrict ourselves to the case of commensurate checkerboard ordering on the alternate lattices and use the mean-field (broken-symmetry Hartree) approximation (MFA) with semicircular (Bethe) noninteracting density of states to solve the model.
 Despite existing ground-state results within DMFT for the same model \cite{kapcia2017}, our research serves several purposes.
-First, our intention is to fill the gap in the literature to clearly track the correlation-induced effects when comparing it with the DMFT result.
+First, our intention is to fill the gap in the literature to clearly track the correlation-induced effects when comparing it with the DMFT result, since previous MFA studies of the EHM were focused on half-filled phases only \cite{RobaszkiewiczPSSB1973,RobaszkiewiczAPPA1974,HirschPRB1984,LinPRB1986} and consider other lattices or non-interacting densities of states (DOS) (constant DOS \cite{RobaszkiewiczPSSB1973,RobaszkiewiczAPPA1974}, 1D lattice \cite{HirschPRB1984,LinPRB1986}, triangular lattice \cite{AlekseevPRB2025}).
 Worth noting, that a number of phenomena can be found within the MFA where their analysis is much simpler.
 We also consider finite temperatures in contrast to \cite{kapcia2017}.
 Second, the mean-field solution of the EHM on the Bethe lattice allows for a series of analytical derivations and simplifications.
 We consider it as a toy model to see general geometry-independent features and analytical results, while the paper itself can serve pedagogical purposes.

 The work is organized as follows.
 In Sec. \ref{sec:model}, the model and the approach are introduced and the general expression are derived.
 Sec. \ref{sec:spectral} is devoted for important observables, which are useful for the phase identification.
-Sec. \ref{sec:gs} provides the results at the ground state (Sec. \ref{sec:gs-simexp} for analytical expressions, whereas Sec. \ref{sec:gs-results} for numerical results).
+Sec. \ref{sec:gs} provides the results at the ground state (Sec. \ref{sec:gs-simexp} for analytical expressions, whereas Sec. \ref{sec:gs-results} for results obtained from them).
 In Sec. \ref{sec:ft} the results for finite temperatures are presented.
 Finally, Sec. \ref{sec:conclusions} contains conclusions and final remarks.